andylamp/ptucc_compiler/docs/ptuc_parser.md

 # Creating the parser for `ptuc`

-In the final section of this two-part tutorial we will tackle the creation of our actual parser which checks if our matched input tokens (coming from `flex`) are in a syntactically correct order against our `ptuc` specification.
+In the final section of this two-part tutorial we will tackle the creation of our actual parser which checks if our matched input tokens (coming from `flex`) are emitted in a syntactically correct order against our `ptuc` specification.
 We will use `(gnu) bison` in order to create our parser and this implementation was tested with versions of `bison >= 3.0.4`.
 Although `bison` originates from `yacc` it's a superset of its features so I don't know if the code here is compatible with `yacc` -- I would assume that it isn't by default, but